mypiaware/virtual-radar-server-installation/README.md

 An example of a silhouette image named `B748.bmp`:

 ![Boeing 747-800 silhouette](https://i.imgur.com/HuYWHFZ.png "Boeing 747-800 silhouette")

+#### TileCache

+This directory will hold cached copies of the map tiles from the tile servers if the Tile Server Cache Plugin is enabled.
+This may improve the load time of the map tiles appearing on the VRS webpage.
+[More info](http://www.virtualradarserver.co.uk/Download.aspx#panel-tileservercache)

 ## Auto-fill Directory & File Paths